ggcarvalho/nim_game/README.md

 Rules:

-- Players take turns to choose a row and remove any number of '#' from it.
+- Players take turns to choose a row and remove any number of 'O' from it.

 - Whoever takes the last piece loses the game.